nglaeser/crypto-glossary/docs/general.md

 : Another term for [information-theoretic security](#it-security).

 **UC security**
-: Security in the "universal composability" framework [[Canetti'01](https://eprint.iacr.org/2000/067)].
-This is a [simulation-based](proofs.md) security notion; schemes which are proven UC-secure are guaranteed to maintain their security properties even under arbitrary [composition](glossary.md#composition).
+: Security in the ["universal composability" framework](./proofs.md#universal-composability-uc-framework).
+This is a [simulation-based](./proofs.md#proof-by-simulation) security notion; schemes which are proven UC-secure are guaranteed to maintain their security properties even under arbitrary [composition](glossary.md#composition).

 **Unconditional security**
 : Usually used interchangeably with [information-theoretic security](#it-security).
 However, it can also be used to mean security that is not based on any [computational assumption](./assumptions.md).